 Golden mosaics further up on the facade show mainly scenes from the life of the Virgin Mary.

 The large rose window in the facade is another sumptuously ornamented detail – it was created by Orcagna between 1354 and 1380.
-In the centre of window is sculpted head of Jesus Christ.
+In the center of the window is sculpted head of Jesus Christ.

 Latest details in the facade are three bronze doors, made in 1970 by Sicilian sculptor Emilio Greco – also with rich ornamentation.